Wolf Creek Pass: Controversy

 For decades, a major resort project proposed by Texas billionaire Red McCombs has been causing controversy in the area.
 The proposed resort would be situated near the summit of the pass and support over 8,000 people.
-People familiar with the high alpine environment and water issues in the area question the wisdom of a resort style village at 10,000' elevation.
+People familiar with the high alpine environment and water issues in the area question the wisdom of a resort style village at 10000 ft elevation.
 McCombs has been working with the Forest Service to acquire highway access to the property, which is an inholding.

-Over several decades the Forest Service has been the target of multiple lawsuits from community groups for incompletely assessing the environmental impacts of approving a highway access point to the property and withholding information requested through the Freedom of Information Act.
+Over several decades, the Forest Service has been the target of multiple lawsuits from community groups for incompletely assessing the environmental impacts of approving a highway access point to the property and withholding information requested through the Freedom of Information Act.
 Following the most recent lawsuit, the developers reached agreement not to break ground at the site until the case is resolved in court.

 Opponents of the "Village" state that the development would likely harm a vital wildlife corridor between the Weminuche and South San Juan Wilderness areas, alter backcountry experiences on Wolf Creek Pass, compete with local businesses in nearby Pagosa Springs and South Fork, adversely affect rare fen wetlands, and stress water supplies in the Rio Grande watershed.
 Proponents claim the "Village" would improve the economics of the region.

 C. W. McCall

 Wolf Creek Pass was made famous in 1975 by country music artist C. W. McCall's spoken word song of the same name, in which the pass is described as "37 miles o' hell – which is up on the Great Divide."
-The song describes the truck careening down through a "tunnel" (during which process several crates of chickens stacked on the back of the truck are inadvertently lost) and eventually into a feed store in Pagosa Springs.
+The song describes the truck careening down through a "tunnel" (losing several crates of chickens stacked on the back of the truck in the process) and eventually into a feed store in Pagosa Springs.

 Climate

 Wolf Creek Pass has a subarctic climate (Dfc) with substantial precipitation year-round, though it may be called a subalpine climate due to it having a different climate than other climates on a similar latitude due to its high elevation.
 Summer usually consists of mild days and chilly nights.
 Winter consists of cold days with nightly lows close to zero lasting from early November to sometimes into April.
 Annual snowfall is heavy, averaging 392.1 in, one of the highest in the state, usually beginning by late September and not ceasing until early June.
-March averages the highest snowpack of the year at 67 inches 170.2 cm).
+March averages the highest snowpack of the year at 67 in).

 The Upper San Juan SNOTEL weather station is situated nearby, to the south of Wolf Creek Pass's summit.
 Upper San Juan also has a subarctic climate (Köppen Dfc), but with a slightly lower average temperature and higher diurnal variation.